clicrdv-admin/omnipay/README.md

  - `:success (boolean)` : was the payment successful or not.

-If the payment is **successful**, the following values are also present in the hash :
+If the payment is **successful**, the following value is also present in the hash :

- - `:amount (integer)` : the amount paid, in cents.
  - `:transaction_id (string)` : the identifier of the transaction on the gateway side.

 If the payment was **not successful**, the following values are present :